craig-joseph-lucas/the-victory-is-yours-source/content/pages/about.md

 I know with Jesus anything is possible.
 I no longer have to worry.
 Jesus said do not let your heart be troubled.
 You believe in God believe in me.

 I want as many people possible to believe in Jesus as well.
 This is why I have created this site to tell others about the great news of Jesus Christ.
 That you too can have victory if you put your trust in Jesus Christ.

-I have said these things to you, that in me you may have peace.
-In the world you will have tribulation.
-But take heart; I have overcome the world."